octobercms/docs/3.x/cms/themes/snippets.md

 Column         | Description
 -------------- | -----------
 Property Title | specifies the property title, visible to the end user in the snippet inspector popup window.
-Property Code  | specifies the property code, used for accessing the property values in the partial markup.
+Code           | specifies the property code, used for accessing the property values in the partial markup.
 Type           | the property type, available types are `string`, `dropdown` and `checkbox`.
 Default        | the default property value, for checkbox properties use `0` and `1` values.
 Options        | the option list for the dropdown properties.